An operational continuum limit of quantum combs: Worked examples

 \subsection{Control family}

 Instruments are dual objects to process tensors and act on them via the generalized Born rule (see \cref{ssec:born rule}).
-In what follows, we identify the field theory instrument states representing common operational scenarios, including deterministic coherent control, continuous measurements, and classical feedback protocols with quantum memory.
+In what follows, we identify the Fock space vectors representing instruments corresponding to common operational scenarios, including deterministic coherent control, continuous measurements, and a simple feedback-based control protocol.